MaPyshechkina/RU-GEE/README.md

 | Ins | 33   | 17  | 2    | 3   |     |
 | Dat | 26   | 3   | 7    | 1   |     |
 | Total | 795 | 242 | 141  | 26  |     |

+## Results

+The results of the research will be availble soon.